grammyjs/website/site/docs/hosting/heroku.md

 ```

 Next, we need to prevent unnecessary files from reaching our production server, in this case `Heroku`.
-Create a file named `.gitignore` in root of our project's directory.
+Create a file named `.gitignore` in root of our project’s directory.
 Then add this list:

 ```